cloudify-cosmo/getcloudify.org/guide/3.1/ui-monitoring.md

 {%summary%} {{page.abstract}}{%endsummary%}

 # Monitoring
-The Cloudify's monitoring using [Grafana]({{page.grafana}}) dashboard to help you track your VM's.
+Cloudify's Monitoring Implementation uses [Grafana]({{page.grafana}}) for tracking system metrics.
-The monitoring can be found on each deployment page in the user interface:
+The monitoring section can be found on each deployment's page in the user interface:
 ![The monitoring section button](/guide/images/ui/ui-monitoring-tab.jpg)

-Once you open the monitoring section you can found a default dashboard with six graphs.
+Once you open the monitoring section you can find a default dashboard with six graphs.
-You can also custom your dashboard however you wish for and save it on a JSON file or on your browser local-storage.
+You can also customize your dashboard however you want and save it on a JSON file or in your browser's local storage.

 ![The monitoring](/guide/images/ui/ui_monitoring.jpg)

 ### Default Dashboard:
-The default dashboard is a set of graphs that Cloudify will initialize if dashboard is not already exist.
+The default dashboard is a set of graphs that Cloudify will initialize if a dashboard doesn't already exist.
-the present common system metrics and our good start from which you can customize your dashboard.
+The presented common system metrics are a good start from which you can further customize your dashboard.
-the default dashboard includes the following metrics:
+The default dashboard includes the following metrics:

 * CPU Utilization - System
 * CPU Utilization - User